jabeva99/Titanic/README.md

 # Titanic
-A quite simple, yet accurate first approach to the famous Kaggle's Titanic Competition which is currently in top 4%
+A quite simple, yet accurate first approach to the famous Kaggle's Titanic Competition which is currently top 4%